AbdelilahTahlil/Data_Visualization_using_Dash/README.md

 ## Try the application on a dev server

 The fastest way to run the web app to familarize with its content is to run it locally on a dev server.
+To avoid any unexpected error, make sure to have python 3.10 installed.

 1. First, download or clone the repository in your device.